Is Oxygen The Final Electron Acceptor

 Oxygen

 is necessary because it serves as the terminal electron acceptor in the electron transport chain.
-That said, without it, the chain backs up, the proton gradient collapses, and oxidative phosphorylation stops.
-Cells can briefly compensate through anaerobic pathways, but these are far less efficient and cannot sustain the energy demands of complex organisms That's the part that actually makes a difference..
+In real terms, without it, the chain backs up, the proton gradient collapses, and oxidative phosphorylation stops.
+Cells can briefly compensate through anaerobic pathways, but these are far less efficient and cannot sustain the energy demands of complex organisms Turns out it matters..

 Can other molecules replace oxygen in respiration?

 In some organisms, yes.
-Many anaerobic bacteria and archaea use alternative terminal electron acceptors such as nitrate, sulfate, or carbon dioxide.
-Plus, these acceptors have lower redox potentials than oxygen, so they yield less energy per electron transfer.
-On the flip side, they allow life to thrive in environments devoid of oxygen, such as deep-sea hydrothermal vents, subsurface soils, and the digestive tracts of animals No workaround needed..
+These acceptors have lower redox potentials than oxygen, so they yield less energy per electron transfer.
+That's why many anaerobic bacteria and archaea use alternative terminal electron acceptors such as nitrate, sulfate, or carbon dioxide.
+Still, they allow life to thrive in environments devoid of oxygen, such as deep-sea hydrothermal vents, subsurface soils, and the digestive tracts of animals Most people skip this — try not to..

 What happens when oxygen levels are too low in human cells?